Magistrates Court

 Civil jurisdiction

-The Magistrates Court in its civil jurisdiction is a court of law and equity which means there is a wide range of remedies that the Court can order.
-In addition to making orders for payment of money, the Court has the power to order people to do certain things, for example, to hand over property.
+The Magistrates Court in its civil jurisdiction is a court of law and equity which means it can order a wide range of remedies.
+In addition to ordering the payment of money, the Court has the power to order people to do certain things, for example, hand over property.

 The Civil (Minor Claims) Division of the Magistrates Court has power to hear:

 This division of the Magistrates Court has simplified procedures to allow people to represent themselves.
-Usually no lawyers are permitted to represent parties.
-Disputes between parties are dealt with according to equity, good conscience and the substantial merits of the case without regard to technicalities and legal forms.
+Usually lawyers are not permitted to represent parties.
+Disputes between parties are dealt with according to equity, good conscience and the substantial merits of the case without regard to technicalities and legal forms [see Magistrates Court Act 1991 (SA) s 38 and Uniform Civil Rules 2020 (SA) rule 25.1(4)].

-The Court can also help the parties reach agreement through mediation as an alternative to continuing with litigation.
+The Court can also help the parties reach agreement through alternative dispute resolution such as mediation.

 Criminal jurisdiction

-The Magistrates Court in its criminal jurisdiction deals with less serious criminal cases such as theft (summary and minor indictable offences).
+The Magistrates Court in its criminal jurisdiction deals with less serious criminal cases such as theft and traffic offences (summary and minor indictable offences).
 There are no juries.

 The Magistrates Court does not hear more serious criminal cases such as murder, manslaughter or conspiracy to pervert the course of justice (indictable offences).
 However, the Magistrate will conduct preliminary examinations (committal hearings and answer charge hearings) in relation to indictable offences to decide whether or not there is enough evidence to send the accused to trial in a higher court.